-During the year ended December 31, 2013, the Company issued convertible redeemable preferred stock to RVL for cash of approximately \$10.0 million and common stock to unaffiliated investors for approximately \$5 million in cash and borrowed approximately \$0.9 million under an accounts receivable financing facility.
-During the quarter ended March 31, 2014, the Company borrowed \$3.5 million from affiliates of its controlling shareholder for general corporate purposes.
-In April 2014, the Company borrowed an additional \$11.8 million from affiliates of its controlling stockholder, including \$10.8 million used to fund the cash portion of the consideration for the acquisition of Value Lighting and certain related expenses and \$1.0 million for general corporate purposes.
-At March 31, 2014, the Company had negative working capital of approximately \$1.9 million, excluding cash and cash equivalents of \$1.0 million compared to negative working capital of approximately \$3.5 million, excluding cash and cash equivalents of \$1.8 million at December 31, 2013.
-The Company expects continuing financial support from its controlling stockholder.
+During the year ended December 31, 2013, the Company issued convertible redeemable preferred stock to RVL 1, LLC ("RVL") for cash of approximately \$10.0 million and common stock to unaffiliated investors for approximately \$5 million in cash and borrowed approximately \$0.9 million under an accounts receivable financing facility.
+During the six months ended June 30, 2014, the Company borrowed \$17.9 million from affiliates of its controlling shareholder for general corporate purposes including \$10.8 million used to fund the cash portion of the consideration for the acquisition of Value Lighting.
+On June 30, 2014, the Company issued Series G preferred stock of \$18.0 million to affiliates of its controlling stockholder in exchange for notes payable of approximately \$12.6 million, including accrued interest, and Series F preferred stock of \$5.4 million, including accrued dividends.
+Subsequent to June 30, 2014, the Company exchanged outstanding borrowings at June 30, 2014 for a new consolidated note aggregating to \$5.7 million bearing interest at 9% and maturing on April 1, 2016.
+Subsequent to June 30, 2014 affiliates of the controlling stockholder advanced \$0.7 million to the Company.

+The Company expects continuing support from its controlling stockholder and believes it has adequate resources to meet its cash requirements in the foreseeable future.
+The Company faces challenges in order to achieve profitability and there can be no assurance that the Company will achieve or sustain positive cash flows from operations or profitability.
 The Company's ability to meet its obligations in the ordinary course of business is dependent upon its ability to establish profitable operations or raise additional capital through public or private debt or equity financing, or other sources of financing to fund operations, as well as support from our controlling stockholder.
-The Company believes it has adequate resources and continued access to financial sources to meet its cash requirements in the foreseeable future.
-However, there can be no assurance that the Company will achieve or sustain positive cash flows from operations or profitability.
-In addition, there can be no assurance additional capital will be available on terms acceptable to the Company, if at all, or that any financing transaction will not be dilutive to the Company's current stockholders.
+There can be no assurance such financing will be available on terms acceptable to the Company, if at all, or that any financing transaction will not be dilutive to the Company's current stockholders.

-Principles of consolidation-The condensed consolidated financial statements include the accounts of Revolution Lighting Technologies, Inc. and its wholly owned subsidiaries, Lumificient, Seesmart, Relume, LIT and Tri-State.
+Principles of consolidation-The condensed consolidated financial statements include the accounts of Revolution Lighting Technologies, Inc. and its wholly owned subsidiaries, Value Lighting, Lumificient, Seesmart, Relume, LIT and Tri-State.
 Significant inter-company accounts and transactions have been eliminated.